Wondering how to keep mice out of your camper or RV this winter?

 Now, don’t get me wrong, I love essential oils and I don’t think using them is a bad idea, after all, they can be helpful for a lot of things, but keeping mice away may not be one of them.

 First, the mice may not be bothered by the oil (or at least for long).
-We tried this and the mice actually ate the material that we put the oil on.
+We tried this and the mice actually ate the paper towel pieces and cotton balls that we put the oil on.

 Really, what it comes down to is prevention!
 And if you need help getting the little creatures out, look over the repellent and deterrent options and see which is right for your specific situation.